46siri/PassadIA_web/README.md

 ### 🔐 Requisitos

-- Criar um ficheiro `serviceAccountKey.json` com as credenciais da conta de serviço do Firebase.
+- Create a `serviceAccountKey.json` file with your Firebase service account credentials.
-- Colocar esse ficheiro dentro da pasta `backend/` (e adicionar ao `.gitignore`!).
+- Place this file inside the `backend/` folder (and make sure it's listed in `.gitignore`!).

 ### ▶️ Iniciar o servidor